nrpl/nrpl.github.io/lambda-expressions.md

 Remember: Each method in an interface is by default public and abstract.
 But Interfaces can define static methods and since Java 8 interfaces can define default methods as well.
+A Functional Interface can define more than one method, but it may only define exactly one public abstract method.

 Since Java 8 Functional Interfaces can be annotated with `@FunctionalInterface`.
 The annotation is optional.
 The compiler automatically identifies interfaces with only one abstract method as Functional Interfaces.

-Examples for Functional Interfaces are:
+Examples of Functional Interfaces are:
-- Runnable with its run() method
+- Runnable with its run method
-- Comparator with its compare() method
+- Comparator with its compare method
-- ActionListener
+- ActionListener with its actionPerformed method
 - EventHandler
 - FileFilter
 - FileNameFilter

-Before Java8 you had to define a class which implements the Functional Interface.
+Before Java 8 you had to define a class which implements the Functional Interface.
 This procedure results in boilerplate code as shown below:
 ```
 button.addActionListener( new ActionListener() {